brad-luo/web-tools/README.md

 # Web Tools - Useful Online Tools Collection

 A collection of essential web development tools built with modern web technologies.
-This project provides five commonly used tools that developers and designers use daily.
+This project provides six commonly used tools that developers and designers use daily, with secure authentication and a beautiful user interface.

 ## 🚀 Live Demo

 [Deploy your own instance on Vercel](https://vercel.com)

+## 🔐 Authentication

+This application uses **NextAuth.js** with OAuth providers for secure authentication:

+- **GitHub OAuth** - Sign in with your GitHub account
+- **Google OAuth** - Sign in with your Google account
+- **Session Management** - 7-day login sessions with automatic extension
+- **Extensible** - Easy to add more OAuth providers

 ## 🛠️ Tools Included